The warm-up period

 If the lights on the front of your Flow are scrolling yellow like the image above, just wait a little while for your Flow to wake up.
 The warm-up period lasts fifteen minutes.

 Flow's artificial intelligence (AI) system that does all of the calculations and analysis of your data also needs a period of time to establish what your environment is like—particularly in relation to NO2 measurements.
 This is called Flow's burn-in period.
 If you have ever set-up voice recognition like Siri or Alexa, you know that it takes a bit of training so the system can recognise your voice.

-Short answer: The burn-in period is when your Flow's AI system is learning about the general make-up of the air in your environment.
+Short answer: The burn-in period is when your Flow's AI systems learn how to adjust to the changing air around them.

 What can I expect during the burn-in period?
 During the burn-in period the chances of NO2 irregularities are increased.

 How long does the burn-in period last?
 Flow's burn-in period lasts for roughly the first 7 days of continuous use.